-And I will only ever use techniques that are backed up by substantial evidence that they are effective.
+I work in an integrated manner, which means I use a few different approaches that work well together.
+I will only ever use techniques that are backed up by substantial evidence that they are effective.

 Cognitive Behaviour Therapy (CBT)

-Also, through this work, you can learn the skills to avoid falling into the same traps in future.
+CBT looks not just at how mental health issues started but, importantly, explores what keeps them going.
+Through this work, you can learn the skills to avoid falling into the same traps in future.
 By learning to question your own negative thoughts and to recognise your own unhelpful behaviour patterns you can learn to be your own therapist.